rsyslog/rsyslog/source/configuration/converting_to_new_format.rst

 * existing simple constructs need to be enhanced and become more complex
 * aid future extensions
-* ensure no side-effects accidently occur
+* ensure no side-effects accidentally occur
 * unify rsyslog.conf language

 Do not overdo conversion